subquery/cosmos-subql-starter/Akash/akash-starter/README.md

-# SubQuery - Starter Package for Sei
+# SubQuery - Starter Package for Akash

 A basic example project with an event handler for Akash Network.
 Read more about SubQuery support for Cosmos at https://academy.subquery.network/quickstart/quickstart_chains/cosmos.html.
 This project indexes all eth-usd prices provided to the Levana Dex protocol by the Pyth price oracle.